input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

     open TreeType blockTree
 ```
-### State update
+#### Block-tree update

-Updating the local state upon receiving a message: Votes and blocks received as messages
+Updating the block-tree upon receiving a message for vote and block messages.
-are delegated to the block tree.

 ```agda
     data _[_]→_ : tT → Message → tT → Set where